The Map

 - Lock Follow — long-press to lock follow on and prevent accidental map moves.

 Beyond the default live view, the map can show many different sets of caches.
-Switch the view type from the map’s controls:
+These are the map view types:

 | View | Shows |